nicksonho/LegacyLink/README.md

 ---

 ## Core Features Implemented (Milestone 1)
+**We focused more on the backend portion and all of our API enpoints coming to this milestone.
+One all these endpoints are in place , we will shift our focus to the front end. **
 - Backend API endpoints for:
   - POST /api/auth/register
   - POST /api/auth/login
   - GET /api/users, POST, PUT, DELETE
   - GET /api/mentors, POST, PUT, DELETE
+**- More Backend API endpoints for notifications , messages and request.
+(Please see under src/controllers for logic, src/routes for routes, src/models for all the schemas we have created,) **

 - MongoDB integration for persistent data storage
 - Seed script for user data
 - Project is modularized into /routes, /controllers, /models